 It is unrealistic to plan to cover two full days of lesson plans from the curriculum in one 90 minute block.
 You will need to allow time for movement and ‘rest’.
 I recommend using lots of brain breaks and taking a look at Sara-Elizabeth’s primacy/recency lesson plan template.
 Look critically at the activities that I lay out for a week, and consider how you might move them around in order to fit into her lesson plan template given that there are two learning ‘episodes’ happening in each block period.

 No. I do not include grammar lessons in the curriculum, nor in the bundles.
 Because we know that explicit instruction does not supersede the order of acquisition, many teachers do not choose to teach explicit grammar lessons and so I would hate to price units for their inclusion when many teachers would not use them.
 If you are a teacher like me that has chosen to give short grammar lessons following rich, extensive input, you can purchase my grammar lessons separately.
 Choose when to teach them based on how familiar your students are with the topic (ex: give an -AR present tense conjugation lesson once students have seen lots and lots of different -AR verb endings across several units and you have done pop-up grammar throughout).
-This will be different for each teacher, and there are some possibilities listed in this curriculum map!
-Here is a link to the grammar category in my store.
+This will be different for each teacher, and here is a link to the grammar category in my store.

 Whether you are desk-less, 1:1, or just don’t want to use a lot of paper, there are several ways to work around printing the many activities that I include in the curriculum.
 I suggest creating class sets of materials whenever possible.
 Laminate anything that will be manipulated.
 You are also allowed to give students access to digital versions of files IF those files are in a password protected area (such as google classroom where each student has a unique password).
 Replace writing activities with class discussion or have students use individual whiteboards instead.